CISE Graduate Fellowships

 Specific topics include the admissions process, preparation of all components of a strong graduate application, differences between graduate programs at different institutions, how to compare programs with respect to the Fellow’s goals and background, and general guidelines on making a selection among admission acceptances.

-The CSGrad4US Mentoring Program will provide not only general graduate application advice and guidance, but also provide a missing larger context and network to students returning from the workforce.
+The NSF CSGrad4US Mentoring Program will provide not only general graduate application advice and guidance, but also provide a missing larger context and network to students returning from the workforce.
 These goals are achieved through group mentoring sessions followed by individual coaching during the application and decision-making process and the first year in graduate school.

 This material is based upon work supported by the National Science Foundation under Grant Numbers (2123180, 2231962, and 2313998).
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-Read the CSGrad4US 2024 Annual Evaluation Report here: 2024.07.02 Evaluation Report Year 1 CRA CSGrad4US
+Read the NSF CSGrad4US 2024 Annual Evaluation Report here: 2024.07.02 Evaluation Report Year 1 CRA CSGrad4US

 Available Formats: PDF